jrmypttrsn/ocst28092016/onecert-security-training-28-09-2016.md

 #**_Ending_ your session on the server**

 Please sign out of Windows when ending your session on the server instead of simply closing the RDP window and disconnecting.
-When you disconnect your session is still techincally active and could attract unwanted visitors to our server.
+When you disconnect your session is still technically active and could attract unwanted visitors to our server.

 ---